chris-townsend/project-three/README.md

 -  [JavaScript 30 Day Coding Challenge](https://javascript30.com/)

 -  I would like to thank my Mentor Darío Carrasquel for guidance throughout the project.

--  Fatima, Rebecca and Sean at tutor support at Code Institute for their support and helpful ideas.